 All NHS organisations are required to publish an annual report and financial statements at the end of each financial year.
 As part of this we are required to submit a governance statement.
 The purpose of the governance statement is to provide assurance about the stewardship of the CCG.
 The governance statement is based on evidence on governance, risk management and control.

-The annual governance statement can be found within the annual report and accounts.
+The annual governance statement can be found within our annual report.

 The scheme of delegation (sometimes known as the standing financial instructions) identifies the financial responsibilities which apply to everyone working here, this includes staff on temporary or honorary contracts, staff from member practices acting on our behalf, and any external organisations acting on our behalf.